grantjforrester/spring-security-jwt/README.md

 # spring-security-jwt
 A lightweight module for Spring Security for request authentication by JSON Web Token (JWT).

+When configured all incoming requests to the Spring application are intercepted and must have a valid JWT to be authenticated, otherwise a response with status code 401 is returned.

+A JWT is valid if:

+- it is a well-formed
+- any "nbf" claim has elapsed
+- any "exp" claim has not elapsed
+- has a "kid" claim in its header
+- the key with the "kid" is present in the application's keyset
+- has the correct signature

+**Kids and Signature Checking**

+Each JWT must specify a "kid" claim in the header.
+This value is used to locate a key in the configured JWKS key set.
+The JWT's signature is then verified with the key.

 ## Usage

 In your Spring application configure Spring Security as follows: